 Designing accessible materials to assist with diagnosis, improve physician-patient communication regarding VSS, and improve quality of life for individuals affected by the condition.

 The following Visual Snow Syndrome research studies, educational articles, and resource projects highlight the collective global efforts of the Visual Snow Initiative (VSI) and its collaborators to advance understanding, raise awareness, expand education, and establish recognition for the condition.
+Since its founding in 2018, the Visual Snow Initiative has helped drive a fourfold increase in research and publications on Visual Snow Syndrome.

 A comprehensive library of the latest Visual Snow Syndrome studies, educational articles, and advocacy efforts involving the Visual Snow Initiative (VSI), organized chronologically, is available on our News & Research page.
 A timeline highlighting key milestones and ongoing progress in Visual Snow Syndrome can be found on our Visual Snow Timeline page.